renchuqiao/muta-sdk-go/README.md

-# ckb-sdk-go
+# muta-sdk-go
-GO SDK for Nervos CKB - a public layer 1 blockchain
+GO SDK for Nervos Network Muta - a blockchain framework